agrc/porter/README.md

 1. Once all boxes are checked, the person who first opened the issue should close it.

 ## Data Flow for New SGID Datasets

-Data in the internal SGID will automatically be added to the SGID10 with via the swapper pallet.

 If there is a record added to `SGID.META.AGOLItems`, the corresponding dataset will automatically be added to: